bdurand/support_table_cache/README.md

 ## Usage

 To use the gem, you need to include it in you models and then specify which attributes can be used for caching with the `cache_by` method.
 A caching attribute must be a unique key on the model.
-For a composite key, you can specify an array of attributes.
+For a composite unique key, you can specify an array of attributes.
 If any of the attributes are case insensitive strings, you need to specify that as well.

 ```ruby
   class MyModel < ApplicationRecord